Wirepay/maplerad-node/README.md

 The library follows an object-oriented approach and methods are grouped under categories.

-There are currently ten (10) base categories namely:
+There are currently eleven (11) base categories namely:
 * Customer
 * Collections
 * Transfer
 * Bills
 * Wallets
 * Issuing
+* Transactions
 * Counterparty
 * Forex
 * Institutions